 A new Lexicon of Scholarly Editing has been launched by the Centre for Manuscript Genetics (University of Antwerp).
 The Lexicon is an open access academic resource that offers definitions for contested concepts in the field of Scholarly Editing and Textual Criticism.
 Rather than writing new definitions for these concepts, the Lexicon quotes definitions from academic journals and monographs.
 As such, the Lexicon aims to reveal the lively multilingual debates these concepts have spurred in the field.
 The Lexicon was developed at the University of Antwerp as part of the ERC project titled "Creative Undoing and Textual Scholarship" (CUTS)

 The Society’s journal, variants, is looking to appoint a number of new book review editors who can take responsibility for a specific region or language.
 Book review editors will monitor new publications (monographs, collections of essays, scholarly editions, digital projects) within their area, order review copies, commission reviews and sent copy-edited reviews to the journal editor.
 This is an ideal opportunity for PhD students or early career researchers.
 Please contact the editor, Wim Van Mierlo, with an expression of interest.

-Submissions are still being accepted for Variants.
-Particularly participants form the Paris conference are encourage to send in their contribution.
-Please note that the journal accepts only articles that have been revised for publication.
+Submissions are still being accepted for the next issue of Variants to be published in 2015.
+Please contact the Editor with your inquiries.
 All submissions are subject to peer review.

 Please contact the webmaster, if you want us to include your news and announcements here.
 An events calendar listing forthcoming conferences, colloquia, seminars and call for papers is also available.